Otter.ai logoOtter.ai4.4

 Choose Consensus if you need:

-• Academic and scientific research
+• Academic literature review and synthesis

 Switching Between Them